The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : The expansion factor kernel

 \subsection{Attracting laminations of $K$}

-The next result shows that every attracting lamination of every element of $K$ is a geometric lamination, and gives explicit description of the behavior of generic leaves of $\Lambda^+_\eta$ in \ct s representing any element of $K$.
+The next result says that every attracting lamination of every element of $K$ is a geometric lamination, and gives an explicit description of the behavior of generic leaves of $\Lambda^+_\eta$ in \ct s representing elements of $K$.

-\begin{lemma} If $\phi \in K$ is rotationless, and if $\fG$ is a \ct\ representing $\phi$ in which $\F_\nongen$ is realized by a proper core filtration element $G_r$, then the highest stratum of $\fG$ is \neg, and each \eg\ stratum is geometric (equivalently each element of $\L(\phi)$ is geometric).
-Furthermore, if $\gamma_\eta$ is the realization in $G$ of a generic leaf of $\Lambda^+_\eta$ then $\gamma_\eta$ splits into a concatenation of Nielsen paths for $f$ and is carried by the non-attracting subgroup system of each element of $\L(\phi)$. \end{lemma}
+\begin{lemma} Under the ``Standing assumptions of Section~\ref{SectionExpansionKernel}'', consider a rotationless $\phi \in K$ and a relative train track representative $f \from G \to G$ of $\phi$ in which $\F_\agen$ is realized by proper core filtration element $ G_r$.
+Suppose that $f$ satisfies the following properties (which evidently hold when $f$ is a~\ct): each \eg\ stratum is \eg-aperiodic, equivalently $\phi$ fixes each element of $\L(\phi)$; each non-fixed \neg\ stratum is a single oriented edge $E_i$ such that $f(E_i)=E_i u_i$ for some path $u_i$ in $G_{i-1}$; and each periodic Nielsen path has period one.
+In this situation the following hold: \begin{enumerate} \item The highest stratum of $G$ is an \neg-edge $E_N$. \item Each \eg\ stratum of $G$ is geometric (equivalently each element of $\L(\phi)$ is geometric). \end{enumerate} Furthermore, if $\gamma_\eta$ is the realization in $G$ of a generic leaf of $\Lambda^+_\eta$ then: \begin{enumeratecontinue} \item $\gamma_\eta$ crosses $E_N$ bi-infinitely often, and each term of the highest edge splitting of $\gamma_\eta$ is a Nielsen path for $f$. \item For each $\Lambda \in \L(\phi)$ the non-attracting subgroup system $\A_\na(\Lambda)$ of $\Lambda$ carries $\gamma_\eta$ and hence fills~$F_n$. \end{enumeratecontinue} \end{lemma}

-\begin{remark} Since $\gamma$ is birecurrent, it splits into a concatenation of Nielsen paths for $f$ if and only if it is carried by $[\Fix(\Phi)]$ for some automorphism $\Phi$ representing $\phi$.
-This allows one to drop the hypothesis in Lemma~\ref{FIX} that $\F_\nongen$ is realized by a core filtration element.
-We make no use of this so leave the details to the interested reader.\end{remark}